Road Safety Manual

 9.2 General Principles of Infrastructure Safety Management

-In general, it is believed that driver error contribute to a large proportion of road crashes, with some studies suggesting that human error has played a role in over 90% of crashes (e.g. Sabey, 1980; Treat, 1980).
+In general, it is believed that driver error contributes to a large proportion of road crashes, with some studies suggesting that human error has played a role in over 90% of crashes (e.g. Sabey, 1980; Treat, 1980).
 Although the role of human error in road crashes is substantial, such figures downplay the significant role that infrastructure can have in achieving Safe System outcomes (also see the discussion on this issue in The Safe System Approach).

 When a crash occurs, road infrastructure has the most significant influence on the severity outcome of a crash.
 Improvements to infrastructure can contribute substantially to reductions in death and serious injury.